 Born in Budapest, Laszlo Ispanky gained early fame in his native country, but during the Hungarian Revolution of 1956 he made the decision to escape his homeland and emigrate to the United States.
 Soon after, he was awarded a Fellowship to the distinguished Cranbook Academy of Art in Michigan to study and to teach sculpting.

 He moved to New Jersey in 1960 and became the Master Sculptor for Cybis Porcelains.
 Among his notable creations at that time was the 48 State Flower Bouquet for the 1964 World’s Fair.

 In 1966, he started his own porcelain company with George Utley, in Trenton, New Jersey.

-Ispanky’s works have been selected by the United States as special gifts to heads of state and remains internationally renowned for his remarkable ability to duplicate an individual’s exact likeness.
+Ispanky’s works have been selected by the United States as special gifts to heads of state, and he remains internationally renowned for his remarkable ability to duplicate an individual’s likeness.
 This is most visible in his majestic sculpture of Pope John Paul II.